PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

     console.log(i);
 }
 ```

 ###### Common advices about variables in JS:

-- Avoiding global variables; hiding variables from global scope
+- Avoiding global variables, hiding variables from global scope
-- Creating fresh environments; avoiding sharing
+- Creating fresh environments, avoiding sharing
 - Keeping global data private to all of a constructor
 - Attaching global data to a singleton object
 - Attaching global data to a method

 ## 20. Closure

 In JavaScript, every running function, code block {...}, and the script as a whole have an internal (hidden) associated object known as the **Lexical Environment**.

-The Lexical Environment object consists of two parts:
+The **Lexical Environment** object consists of two parts:

 1. **Environment Record** – an object that stores all local variables as its properties (and some other information like the value of **this**, for example).
 2. A reference to the outer lexical environment, the one associated with the outer code.

 Algorithm:

 1. When the script starts, the **Lexical Environment** is pre-populated with all declared variables.

 - Initially, they are in the “Uninitialized” state.
 That’s a special internal state, it means that the engine knows about the variable, but it cannot be referenced until it has been declared with **let**.
 It’s almost the same as if the variable didn’t exist.

-2. Then phase definition appears.
+2.Then phase definition appears.
 There’s no assignment yet, so its value is **undefined**.
 We can use the variable from this point forward.
-3. phase is assigned a value.
+3.phase is assigned a value.
-4. phase changes the value.
+4.phase changes the value.

 > “Lexical Environment” is a specification object: it only exists “theoretically” in the language specification to describe how things work.
 We can’t get this object in our code and manipulate it directly.